MZelko82/NEG/README.md

 ## Running the test analysis

 Each quarto document contains test data that can be processed in a chunk-by-chunk fashion or rendered as a HTML document (see NEG_Calc.html as an example).
-- NEG_Calc.qmd uses test data stored in excel spreadsheets similar to ones generated from the Ethovision software
+- NEG_Calc.qmd uses test data stored in Excel spreadsheets similar to those generated from the Ethovision software
 - MCP_Comp.qmd and GAM_Reg.qmd both use simulated data that mimics what is processed in NEG_Calc.qmd

 ## Citation